“For by wise guidance you can wage your war, and in an abundance

 Rebekah wrestled with the idea of taking all of her thoughts captive and allowed her thoughts to control her instead.
 “I became a very fearful person.
 I allowed that stuff to wreak havoc on my mind and was not able to focus on other things due to the images stuck in my head of terrible things happening to people that I loved.”

 She struggled through an extremely difficult pregnancy with her second daughter, including physical and mental challenges.
 After Eleanor was born, postpartum anxiety pushed the day terrors into high gear.
-She endured anxiety attacks which rendered her helpless, curled up on the couch paralyzed by fear.
+She endured anxiety attacks

 “It wasn’t even anything specific afflicting me,” Rebekah acknowledged.
 “I had gotten to the point where I didn’t need a thought to produce fear in me.
 Fear

 was always present.
 Fear was in control of my body.”
 After an especially harrowing sleepless night, Rebekah’s incapacitation convinced Greg they needed to become proactive about the situation.
 Based on Tim William’s recommendation, Rebekah called and scheduled an appointment at STCH Ministries Family Counseling.